Need Some Advice? Request a Callback

 If you are shipping goods that are covered by the UN Model Regulations, then you should make the UN number easily visible on the outside of the packaging.
 When doing so, you will also need to state the UN proper shipping name (UN PSN) after the UN number, such as ‘UN 1090 ACETONE’ or ‘UN 1263 PAINT’.

-The PSN is the name that is recognised by the UN Model Regulations, despite an item potentially having different names in different countries.
+The PSN is the name that is recognized by the UN Model Regulations, despite an item potentially having different names in different countries.

 Shipping labels to avoid